Final Fantasy

 Omega Kawaii Cloud Song

-Omega Kawaii Cloud Song is a flash animation created by DeviantArt user SpookyDoom.
-This animation consists a chibi caricature of Cloud from Final Fantasy 7 singing about potions giving him cavities and fighting cactuars.
-The song was also set to weird music and a catchy tune.
+Omega Kawaii Cloud Song is a flash animation created by DeviantArt user SpookyDoom consisting of a caricature of Cloud from Final Fantasy 7 singing about potions giving him cavities and fighting cactuars.

 J-E-N-O-V-A Remixes